RSMadhuri66/avsdbgr_7nm/README.md

 The BSIM-CMG (Berkeley Short-channel IGFET Model – Common Multi-Gate) is a compact SPICE model developed by the BSIM Group at UC Berkeley specifically for multi-gate (MG) FETs, including FinFETs, Gate-All-Around (GAA) FETs, and other emerging multi-gate transistor architectures used in advanced technology nodes.
 [BSIM-CMG](https://bsim.berkeley.edu/models/bsimcmg/)

-- For Mac Users the BSIM-CMG model which is given in the website doesn't work,
+- For Mac Users the BSIM-CMG model which is given in the website doesn't work, we need a specific osdi which is written in verilog A, so that

 ## Bandgap Reference Circuit characteristics table